Rhode Island Freshwater Fishing

 - Suckers, fallfish, and carp may be taken by snares, spears, or bow and arrow.

 - Freshwater minnows may be taken for bait with minnow traps, dip nets, and seines not greater than four feet (4 ft.) deep by eight feet (8 ft.) long and having a square mesh size not larger than one-fourth inch (1/4 in.) unless otherwise licensed by the DEM.
-This regulation does not supercede current alewife/blueback herring regulations as detailed in the Diadromous Fisheries section found on General Regulations.
-See also Seasons, Creel Limits, & Minimum Size Limits, Exception #13.
+This regulation does not supersede minimum size limits of the fish listed in regulations or current alewife/blueback herring regulations as detailed in the Diadromous Fisheries section found on General Regulations.

 DEM is proud to offer convenient access to hunting and fishing licenses directly through our expanded online system or in-person at your local vendors.
 It’s now easier than ever to purchase Rhode Island hunting and fishing licenses, permits, tags and stamps, so you can get outdoors and enjoy the many recreational opportunities made possible through conservation and management of Rhode Island’s natural resources.
 Visit DEM.RI.GOV/HUNTFISH to access frequently asked questions and purchase your license today.